WandLZhang/fast-science-0-stellar-engine/README.md

 For more information and usage examples see each module's README file, as well as any associated blueprints.

 ## End-to-End Blueprints

-Stellar Engine currently offers blueprints that are compliant with [FedRAMP-High](https://code.stellarengine.dev/stellar-engine/codebase.git) and [IL5](https://code.stellarengine.dev/stellar-engine/codebase.git) baselines. </br>
+Stellar Engine currently offers blueprints that are compliant with [FedRAMP High](https://code.stellarengine.dev/stellar-engine/codebase.git) and [IL5](https://code.stellarengine.dev/stellar-engine/codebase.git) baselines. </br>
 These blueprints range from full end-to-end services like a Cloud Native Access Point (CNAP), to ad-hoc services that are designed to be molded to users' individual use cases.

 For more information, please look at each blueprint's README file.

 ## Cybersecurity Documentation

 In addition to the IaC, Stellar Engine provides supporting documentation that maps NIST 800-53r5 controls for users leveraging the IaC.
 This documentation is designed to streamline achieving Authorization to Operate (ATO) by providing generalized templates.
 All documentation is provided [here](https://drive.google.com/drive/folders/1NeWZcOuxysi7kUNRCFDd8CeHnxF14ywp).
 For how to utilize these documents, please see the following [Path to Authorization](https://docs.google.com/document/d/1vyrWgLIXWkZO3c5qkqLhltmo4LMrVfDHx0EQCuQMYac/edit?tab=t.0#heading=h.qyoze3epkux8) guide.
 NOTE: you will need to request permissions for it.

-## Detailed Deployment Guide (DDG)
+## Detailed Deployment Guide

-The Stellar Engine Cloud Foundation Fabric Detailed Deployment Guide (v2.6.0) outlines a structured process for deploying a secure, compliant infrastructure on Google Cloud Platform (GCP) using Infrastructure as Code (IaC).
-Designed to support compliance with standards such as DISA IL4/IL5 and FedRAMP High, the guide enables organizations to create a foundational "landing zone" with Assured Workload overlays.
-It includes mappings of NIST 800-53r5 controls to streamline achieving Authorization to Operate (ATO).
+The Stellar Engine Cloud Foundation Fabric Detailed Deployment Guide (DDG) outlines a structured process for deploying a secure, compliant infrastructure on GCP using IaC.
+Designed to support compliance with standards such as FedRAMP High, IL4, and IL5, the guide enables organizations to create a foundational "landing zone" with Assured Workload overlays.
+It includes mappings of NIST 800-53r5 controls to streamline achieving ATO.
 The deployment process is divided into stages, each focusing on specific components like resource management, networking, and security configuration.

 Key stages include Stage 0 (Bootstrap), which initializes the infrastructure, creates core projects, and sets up service accounts; Stage 1 (Resource Management), which organizes projects and folders for tenants; and Stage 2 (Network Creation), which configures networking, including advanced setups like Palo Alto NGFWs for IL5 environments.
 The final stage, Stage 3 (Security and Audit Account Configuration), establishes security protocols, including CMEK requirements and logging for audit purposes.
 Each stage requires detailed configuration of Terraform variables and adherence to prerequisites like IAM roles, service account setups, and enabling Google Cloud services.

 The guide emphasizes the importance of compliance, providing instructions for enabling Access Transparency and managing IAM roles effectively.
-Appendices include steps for creating new GCP organizations and troubleshooting common issues like KMS key errors.
+Appendices include steps for creating new GCP Organizations and troubleshooting common issues like KMS key errors.
 Overall, the document serves as a comprehensive manual for deploying compliant, scalable, and secure cloud environments tailored to government and regulated industry requirements.

 For more information, please look at the [Detailed Deployment Guide](https://docs.google.com/document/d/1UOaHefcxHCl2C4CbYsTl37ZRxB4xmDHbWmfLcF0VY70/edit?pli=1&tab=t.0#heading=h.7axmtvj2exmb).
 NOTE: you will need to request permissions for it.

-## Technical Design Document (TDD)
+## Technical Design Document

-The Stellar Engine Technical Design Document outlines a comprehensive framework for deploying secure, compliant, and scalable Google Cloud Platform (GCP) infrastructure, particularly tailored for Federal Authorization to Operate (ATO) processes.
-This document highlights a structured approach to building a cloud foundation using Infrastructure-as-Code (IaC) principles.
+The Stellar Engine Technical Design Document (TDD) outlines a comprehensive framework for deploying secure, compliant, and scalable GCP infrastructure, particularly tailored for Federal ATO processes.
+This document highlights a structured approach to building a cloud foundation using IaC principles.

-The document delves into key aspects such as Identity and Access Management (IAM), project organization, networking, and security.
+The document delves into key aspects such as Identity and Access Management (IAM), Google Cloud Organization configuration, Google Cloud Project hierarchy, networking, and security.
 It emphasizes principles like least privilege for IAM, structured role group management, and secure service account configurations.
 The networking section introduces a hub-and-spoke VPC architecture, leveraging shared VPCs and service controls to ensure isolation and secure interservice communications.
 Additionally, it provides guidelines for implementing encryption at rest and in transit, logging and monitoring strategies, and robust access control mechanisms to meet compliance needs.
 This document is a vital resource for teams aiming to adopt GCP with a focus on security, compliance, and scalability.
 The TDD is used in conjunction with the Security Best Practices Guide for hardening the deployment against real-world cyber threats and attacks.

 For more information, please look at the [Technical Design Document](https://docs.google.com/document/d/15WMwslyCrkmuI7EutGBd7YXH3K8P3KrwzLOGcv-W4t8/edit?resourcekey=0-mjoA_PGM2MkIMPpr75SQbQ&tab=t.0).
 NOTE: you will need to request permissions for it.

-## Security Best Practices Guide (SBPG)
+## Security Best Practices Guide

-The Stellar Engine Technical Design Document outlines a robust framework for deploying secure and compliant Google Cloud Platform (GCP) infrastructure.
+The Stellar Engine Security Best Practices Guide (SBPG) outlines a robust framework for deploying secure and compliant Google Cloud Platform (GCP) infrastructure.
 Designed for organizations requiring adherence to FedRAMP High and Department of Defense (DoD) Impact Level 5 (IL5) standards, it employs Infrastructure-as-Code (IaC) principles via Terraform.
 The Stellar Engine facilitates the automated creation of a baseline GCP environment, supporting modular deployment of both Google and approved third-party services.
 Its hierarchical architecture ensures effective organization, leveraging role-based access control (RBAC), strict IAM policies, and a hub-and-spoke VPC networking design for isolation and scalability.

 The document emphasizes best practices in identity and access management, security monitoring, and compliance.
 IAM configurations focus on the principle of least privilege, with automation enabling minimal human interaction during setup.
 Security features include encryption-at-rest, TLS enforcement, and centralized logging and monitoring through audit logs, VPC flow logs, and other diagnostics.
 The system supports Assured Workloads, providing region-specific data residency and compliance settings to meet regulatory requirements.